JuliaDataScience/JuliaDataScience/contents/data_vis_makie_colors.md

 Lastly, the ticks in the colorbar for the categorial case are not centered by default in each color.
 This is fixed by passing custom ticks, as in `cbar.ticks = (positions, ticks)`.

 The last situation is when passing a tuple of two colors to `colormap` as symbols, strings or a mix.
 You will get an interpolated colormap between these two colors.

-Also, hexadecimal coded colors are also accepted.
+Also, hexadecimal coded colors are accepted.
 So, on top or our heatmap let's put one semi-transparent point using this.

 ```jl
 s2color2 = """